Schools take the issue of bullying seriously, taking an active role in ensuring schools are educated in keeping students and staff safe.

 - More information

 The National Day of Action against bullying and violence gives schools the opportunity to promote and acknowledge their initiatives and strategies to counter bullying.
+It is being held on Friday 18 March 2022.

 Schools are encouraged to continue their ongoing activities to reduce bullying in their school and promote respectful relationships.